 The pyramid of Meidum is often known as the "collapsed pyramid" because of its ruined state.
 By the fifteenth century the Egyptian historian al-Maqrizi recorded that only five steps remained and by the time it was surveyed by Napoleon's men only three steps were still in place.
 It is known as "el-haram el-kaddab" (the "False Pyramid") in Arabic because it now barely resembles a pyramid.

-From the entrance on the north face just above ground level, a steep passage descends to meet a horizontal passage just below ground level.
+From the entrance on the north face an unusually high fifteen meters above ground level, a steep passage descends to meet a horizontal passage just below ground level.
 This passage has two small niches, on the east and west walls, the purpose of which is not clear.
 The corridor connects with a vertical shaft which rises ten meters to meet a small burial chamber.
 The burial chamber is the first to have been cut into the core of the pyramid and to bear the weight of masonry above it has a corbelled roof.

-It is often suggested that the Meidum pyramid was begun as a step pyramid by Huni but completed by Sneferu.
+It is sometimes suggested that the Meidum pyramid was begun as a step pyramid by Huni but completed by Sneferu.
 Experts were tempted to ascribe the pyramid to Huni partly because he is not associated with any other large pyramid or mastabas; although he may have built one or more of the seven small pyramids stretched from Seila to Elephantine.
-However, the Meidum pyramid was named "Sneferu Endures" and it is surrounded by a number of mastabas in which the sons of Sneferu were buried so it seems reasonable to ascribe it to Sneferu.
+However, the Meidum pyramid was named "Sneferu Endures" and it is surrounded by a number of mastabas in which the sons of Sneferu were buried so it seems reasonable to ascribe it entirely to him.

 When the pyramid was complete it is estimated its proportions were similar to those of the Great Pyramid but it is likely that the pyramid began to crumble during the reign of Sneferu and that this may have contributed to his decision to alter the angle of his pyramid at Dashur in mid construction.
 There is some evidence that the pyramid was built within the first fifteen years of his reign and then abandoned Meidum for Dashur.
 It is tempting to see this pyramid as a practice run for his later, better constructed, pyramids at Dashur.
 Ricke has suggested that the myth of Osiris was incorporated into the worship of the dead king at around this time and that this caused a theological shift towards solar rather than stellar religion which in turn altered the form of the pyramid from step to true and the orientation away from North-South to East-West.
 Wildung has gone as far as to suggest the Meidum pyramid is a precursor to the sun temples the Fifth Dynasty pharaohs built near Abusir.